 Direct and indirect effects of fishing on the physical environment are described in Section 4.1.1 and incorporated here by reference.
 This action would define when an entity with a shareholder account with shares that are not associated with a commercial reef fish permit must divest their shares as needed to meet the requirements set in Action 1 or the shares would be reclaimed by NMFS.
 Shares would need to divested upon implementation of Action 1 (Alternative 1), within a grace period from when Action 1 is implemented (Alternative 2) defined by options of 1, 3, and 5 years (Options 2a-2c, respectively).
-Alternative 3 would apply a grace period after Action 1 is implemented with the grace period defined by options of 1, 3, and 5 years (Options 3a-3c, respectively).
-Although not directly affecting the physical environment, indirect effects may occur under either Alternative 2 or 3 if divesting shares from one account to another, or from one shareholder to a different shareholder, causes a shift in vessels being used and gear types being deployed.
+Preferred Alternatives 3 and 4 would apply a grace period for share divestment after Action 1 is implemented depending on the circumstances with the grace period defined by options of 1, 3, and 5 years (Options 3a-3c and 4a-4c, respectively).
+Although not directly affecting the physical environment, indirect effects may occur under either Alternative 2 or Preferred Alternatives 3 and 4 if divesting shares from one account to another, or from one shareholder to a different shareholder, causes a shift in vessels being used and gear types being deployed.
 However, any effect would likely be minimal regardless of the alternative because the any affected shares would likely still be used to harvest IFQ species and would not be removed from the program.